7 Reasons to Check Your House Value (and Where to Get an Estimate)

 5. Learn how much equity and borrowing power you’ve built up

 If your home has increased in value, you may have accrued equity.
 That can benefit a homeowner in many ways.
 For one, it provides a better understanding of your overall financial situation, enabling you to make smart decisions.
-For another, it could contribute to an accelerated timeline and more money in your pocket if you intend to sell your home, being careful to factor in the difference between home equity and your home sale proceeds.
-HomeLight’s comprehensive guide to understanding home equity provides a guide.

 If you don’t plan to sell your home, you can put equity to use in other ways, such as borrowing against it by taking out a Home Equity Line of Credit (HELOC).

 Be careful with those home improvement projects, Boizot advises.
 “People can spend $100,000 and more to refurbish their home, including a kitchen/bathroom remodel or basement finish project.”
-But, too often, homeowners “over-improve” their home for their market.
+But, too often, homeowners “over-improve” their homes for their market.

 “[Sellers] are shocked that their $150,000 remodel only yielded $60,000 when they went to sell the property,” Boizot shares.
 “I see this often with basement projects where a homeowner will spend $100,000 to build their beautiful dream ‘man cave’ with the elaborate wet bar, wine cellar with tasting room, and tiered theatre room, only to find that their market simply doesn’t recognize below-grade (basement levels) of a home in the same way they do the above-grade levels of a home.”